These cheap and cheerful Melbourne restaurants serve up quality food that won't break the bank.

 By Ellie Schneider

 Melbourne is renowned for its dining culture, and for those travelling on a budget there is plenty of good food that's also friendly on the wallet.
-We've scouted the streets of Melbourne to bring you nine of our favourite, fuss-free eateries.
+We've scouted the streets of Melbourne to bring you a few of our favourite, fuss-free eateries.

 Eat in Melbourne like a local